Naive Feature Selection: a Nearly Tight Convex Relaxation for Sparse Naive Bayes

 \item We derive an exact solution of sparse naive Bayes in the case of binary data, and an approximate upper bound for general data, and show that it becomes increasingly tight as the marginal contribution of features decreases.
 Primal solutions satisfying these bouds can provably be recovered.
 Both models can be trained very efficiently, with an algorithm that scales almost linearly with the number of features and data points, just like classical naive Bayes.

-\item We show in numerical experiments that our model significantly outperforms simple baselines (\eg, thresholded naive Bayes, odds ratio), and achieves similar performance as more sophisticated feature selection methods, at a fraction of the computing cost. \end{itemize}
+\item We show in experiments that our model significantly outperforms simple baselines (\eg, thresholded naive Bayes, odds ratio), and achieves similar performance as more sophisticated feature selection methods, at a fraction of the computing cost. \end{itemize}

 Our tightness results hinge on an application of the Shapley-Folkman theorem to separable optimization problems due to \cite{Aubi76,Ekel99} and a more geometric interpretation of convex relaxations described in e.g. \cite{Lema01}.

-\paragraph{Related Work on Naive Bayes Improvements.} A large body of literature builds on the traditional naive Bayes classifier.
-A non-extensive list includes the seminal work by \citet{frank2002locally} introducing Weighted naive Bayes; Lazy Bayesian Learning by \citet{zheng2000lazy}; and the Tree-Augmented naive Bayes method by \citet{friedman1997bayesian}.
-The paper \citep{webb2005not} improves the computational complexity of the aforementioned methods, while maintaining the same accuracy.
-For a more complete discussion of different modifications to naive Bayes, we refer the reader to \citep{jiang2007survey} and the references therein.
+\paragraph{Related Work on Naive Bayes Improvements} A large body of literature builds on the traditional naive Bayes classifier.
+A non-extensive list includes the seminal work by \cite{frank2002locally} introducing Weighted naive Bayes; Lazy Bayesian Learning by \cite{zheng2000lazy}; and the Tree-Augmented naive Bayes method by \cite{friedman1997bayesian}.
+The paper \cite{webb2005not} improves the computational complexity of the aforementioned methods, while maintaining the same accuracy.
+For a more complete discussion of modifications to naive Bayes, we refer the reader to \cite{jiang2007survey} and the references therein.

-\paragraph{Related Work on Naive Bayes and Feature Selection.} Of particular interest to this work are methods that employ feature selection. \citet{kim2006some} use information-theoretic quantities for feature selection in text classification, while \citet{mladenic1999feature} compare a host of different methods and shows the comparative efficacy of the Odds Ratio method.
+\paragraph{Related Work on Naive Bayes and Feature Selection} Of particular interest to this work are methods that employ feature selection. \cite{kim2006some} use information-theoretic quantities for feature selection in text classification, while \cite{mladenic1999feature} compare a host of different methods and shows the comparative efficacy of the Odds Ratio method.
 These methods often use ad hoc scoring functions to rank the importance of the different features. \cite{fleuret2004fast} uses the mutual information to select features in a fast way while \cite{zaidi2013alleviating} employs a weighting approach for selecting relevant features. \cite{boulle2007compression} achieve soft variable selection by introducing bayesian regularization into the training problem.